ericwastaken/python-playfab-retrieve-player/README.md

 ## Quick start (users)

-1) Install
+1) Install (venv will be created)
-- It’s recommended to use a virtual environment first.
+- Use the provided bootstrap script to automatically create .venv and install the package:
+  - Regular install:
+    - `python3 bootstrap.py`
+  - Editable (dev) install:
+    - `python3 bootstrap.py --editable`
+  - One-shot: install then run the CLI without activating the venv:
+    - `python3 bootstrap.py -- run playfab-retrieve-player --help`
-- Install the package from the repo root:
+- After install, you can run the CLI without activating the venv:
-  - Editable (dev):
+  - `./.venv/bin/playfab-retrieve-player --help`
+- If you prefer to manage venvs yourself, you can still do:
-    - `python -m pip install -e .`
+  - `python -m venv .venv && .venv/bin/python -m pip install -U pip && .venv/bin/pip install -e .`
-    - See [Developer Guide](#developer-guide) below for more details.
-  - Regular:
-    - `pip install .`

 2) Prepare your input CSV
 - Use data/input-example.csv as a template.
 The CSV can have any header columns you prefer; there is no strict requirement